Advertiser Disclosure

 Even though Southwest is not an Amex transfer partner, you can take advantage of the Pay With Points rebate if you’ve selected Southwest as your preferred airline.
 Image Credit: Sven Piper via Unsplash

-There are many Amex airline partners to which you can transfer your Membership Rewards.
+There are many Amex airline partners to which you can transfer your Membership Rewards points.
 Each of the 3 major airline alliances, Skyteam, Star Alliance, and Oneworld, are all well-represented here.
-Most of these will transfer at a 1:1 ratio, meaning 1 Amex point will become 1 airline mile.
+Most of these transfer at a 1:1 ratio, meaning 1 Amex point becomes 1 airline mile.

-Each airline then has its own program for redeeming miles; some will use distance-based award charts, some will have off-peak and peak pricing depending on demand, and some will fluctuate wildly according to the cash price of the ticket.
-Here are the Amex airline transfer partners:
+Each airline then has its own program for redeeming miles.
+Some use distance-based award charts, some have off-peak and peak pricing depending on demand, and some fluctuate wildly according to the cash price of the ticket.

-Let’s take a look at Avianca, whose Lifemiles program offers some excellent redemptions on its Star Alliance partners.
-Your Amex points will transfer to this airline at a 1:1 ratio, and transfers are instant.
+Let’s take a look at Avianca, whose Lifemiles program offers excellent redemptions on its Star Alliance partners.
+Your Amex points transfer to this airline at a 1:1 ratio, and transfers are instant.

 Here’s a flight from Los Angeles (LAX) to Maui (OGG) via Lifemiles.
 Even in economy and one-way, 15,000 miles doesn’t seem like it’s too costly: